 A typical boat insurance policy covers the most common risks associated with physical damage to your boat:

 Typical boat insurance also covers damage to a range of boat-related items and property.
 Such property includes the boat itself and motor, along with the trailer used to haul the craft to water.
 Equipment permanently affixed to the boat is also routinely covered, along with anchors, oars, trolling motors, extra fuel tanks, tools, removable canopies, seat cushions, life jackets and preservers, skis and tow ropes, dinghies, and more.

 Many boat insurance policies also cover labor costs for repairing and/or replacing your boat and associated equipment.
 And most policies provide basic liability coverage.
-Liability isn’t required by Florida law, but you risk losing everything without some degree of liability protection.
+Liability isn’t required by Georgia (or Florida) law, but you risk losing everything without some degree of liability protection.